-V. Conclusion
+III.
+Conclusion

-For the reasons stated herein, the EERMC and the EERMC's Consultant Team find that Rhode Island Energy's Annual Energy Efficiency Plan for 2023 is cost-effective and is lower cost than the acquisition of additional supply pursuant to R.I.G.L.§ 39-1-27.7 (c)(5).
+For the reasons stated herein, the EERMC and the EERMC's Consultant Team find that Rhode Island Energy's Annual Energy Efficiency Plan for 2024 and the 2024-2026 Energy Efficiency Three Year Plan are cost-effective and are lower cost than the acquisition of additional supply pursuant to R.I.G.L.§ 39-1-27.7 (c)(5).